luka-tchanukvadze/Natours/README.md

 5.  **API Endpoints:**

-    * Refer to the Postman collection (if you provide one) or the API documentation for available endpoints.
+    * Contact me for the Postman collection or the API documentation for available endpoints.

 ## API Image